What Is Preeclampsia?

 Preeclampsia, formerly called toxemia, happens when you're pregnant and have high blood pressure, too much protein in your pee, and also swelling in your legs, feet, and hands.
 It can range from mild to severe.
 It usually happens late in pregnancy, though it can come earlier or just after delivery.

 The only cure for preeclampsia is to give birth.
 Even after delivery, symptoms of preeclampsia can last 6 weeks or more.

 You can help protect yourself by learning the symptoms of preeclampsia and by seeing your doctor for regular prenatal care.
 Catching preeclampsia early may lower the chances of long-term problems for both mom and baby.

-In addition to swelling (also called edema), protein in the urine, and blood pressure over 140/90, preeclampsia symptoms include:
+In addition to swelling (also called edema), extra protein in your pee, and blood pressure over 140/90, preeclampsia symptoms include:

-- Weight gain over 1 or 2 days because of a large increase in bodily fluid
+- Sudden weight gain over 1 or 2 days because of a large increase in bodily fluid

 - Shoulder pain